rik-degraaff/Subluminal/docs/network_protocol.md

 }
 ```
 ### HighScoreReq
 Represents a request message for the highscore.
+Example:
 ```
 HighScoreReq {}
 ```
 ### HighScoreRes
 Represents an answer to a highscore request and contains the highscore in form of a list.
+Example:
 ```
 HighScoreRes {
   "highScores":l[